xurxe/accessible-multilevel-navigation/README.md

   - Each item in a level is an `<li>` element
   - `<a>` elements take you somewhere, `<button>` elements do something
 - Toggle buttons (in `NavLevelDropdown`):
-  - Are identified as toggle buttons with `aria-pressed`
   - Are identified as toggling expand/collapse state with `aria-expanded`
-  - Since they're icons only, they have a suitable `aria-label` as a text alternative ("Show [name] submenu" or "Open [name] submenu")
+  - Since they're icons only, they have a suitable text alternative available to screen readers ("Show [name] submenu" or "Hide [name] submenu")
   - Icons in buttons are `aria-hidden`
 - Focus visible:
   - Uses `focus-visible` polyfill to show default browser focus highlights only when user is navigating with a keyboard or similar technology